 The University's Marking Policy can be found online and includes our policy and procedure on the moderation of work.
+Please note that there is in place an approved variation for East 15 modules using continuous assessment.

 Marking

 All student work is marked in line with the University's Marking Policy.
 Within this policy, moderation is the default approach to assuring the quality and standards of marking, with double marking used in certain situations.
 Some types of assessment may be single marked, including where they contribute only a small amount of the overall module weighting.
 The full procedure and assessment marking requirements and detailed definitions can be found in the Marking Policy.